 - Read more books - at least one, or two, each month (Check - On-Going!)

 - Adopt kittens and a dog (Check - Three Kittens In 2010 & 2017!
 Looove Them!).

 - Travel to the Grand Canyon as part of a cross-country road trip.

 - Visit all 50 U.S. States (Check - On-Going Work In Progress).

-- See my photos hanging in museums while I am still alive (Dream Large, Small Steps!).
+- See my black and white (film) photos hanging in museums while I am still alive (Dream Large, Small Steps!).